Wheelchair Accessible Bus Routes

 History

-Wheelchair-accessible buses were first announced in on 15 February 2006 when SBS Transit unveiled the Volvo B9TL (CDGE), a prototype low-entry double-decker bus and the first of its kind in Singapore.
-Built locally by ComfortDelGro Engineering, a total of 150 buses of the type were on order, and scheduled for assembly by the end of 2006 (this was later increased to 200 buses).
+Wheelchair-accessible buses were first announced on 15 February 2006 when SBS Transit unveiled the Volvo B9TL (CDGE), a prototype low-entry double-decker bus and the first of its kind in Singapore.
+Built locally by ComfortDelGro Engineering, a total of 150 buses of the type were ordered, and scheduled for assembly by the end of 2006 (this was later increased to 200 buses).

 The introduction of wheelchair-accessible bus travel was in partnership with LTA and various welfare organizations.
 LTA also helped to fund the incremental capital cost of providing manual ramps and associated features (such as the dedicated PIW alighting bell-push, padded backrest, and associated grab poles and stanchion poles), as well as improving bus stop infrastructure to make them more friendly to wheelchair-bound passengers (PIWs).